chuckbergeron/etherplate/README.md

 * On successful purchase, show a message about the new purchase and how it needs to be confirmed by the network, and redirect to show the now confirming token on Purchase History or My Tokens page
 * Deploy to Netlify & Ropsten, use Infura
-* Make into a truffle box and submit to trufflesuite
-* BUG: Getting duplicate entries when Ropsten returns the BoughtToken event (active subscriber listening for events in browser)

 ## Nice-to-haves: